-However much enjoyment you might get out of it, there’s no denying that up to now getting Sky has been a pain.
-You’ve either had to book an engineer to come around to stick a satellite dish and associated cabling on your house – assuming you’re even allowed to do that to your building – and set your satellite receiver up.
-Or you’ve had to buy a big Sky Glass TV (again requiring a visit by a Sky installation team) that you might not really have wanted just to get a streamed rather than a broadcast version of the Sky platform.
+However much enjoyment you might get out of it, there’s no denying that up until recently getting Sky was a pain.
+You either had to book an engineer to come around to stick a satellite dish and associated cabling on your house – assuming you’re even allowed to do that to your building – and set your satellite receiver up.
+Or you had to buy a big Sky Glass TV (again requiring a visit by a Sky installation team) that you might not really have wanted just to get a streamed rather than a broadcast version of the Sky platform.

 As with any Sky device, the Sky Stream pricing situation is complicated.
 Though we can say right up front that it’s the cheapest way to get Sky and Netflix together, with combined packages available from £26 a month.

 Burrowing into the details, the first thing to take on board is that since in Sky Stream’s case you actually own the hardware, rather than ‘renting it’ as happens with Sky Q, there’s an up-front cost of £39.95.
 This only applies if you decide to subscribe to Sky on a month-by-month rolling basis, though.
 If you’re happy to take an 18-month minimum subscription, the up-front cost drops to £20.

 You will need to take up some sort of subscription to get a Sky Stream puck, though.
 While you can buy a Sky Glass TV and then not use its Sky features, the Sky Stream essentially becomes a dead plastic box if you don’t have a Sky subscription attached to it.